PopSoda2002/alignment_rl/README.md

 We include a supplemental (and completely optional) assignment on safety alignment, instruction tuning, and RLHF at [cs336_spring2025_assignment5_supplement_safety_rlhf.pdf](./cs336_spring2025_assignment5_supplement_safety_rlhf.pdf)

-If you see any issues with the assignment handout or code, please feel free to raise a GitHub issue or open a pull request with a fix.

 ## Setup

 As in previous assignments, we use `uv` to manage dependencies.